wolfman2000/stumpy/README.md

 [![Build Status](https://travis-ci.org/wolfman2000/stumpy.svg?branch=master)](https://travis-ci.org/wolfman2000/stumpy)

-This is version 3.4.0 of the tracker, meant to be inspired by crossproduct's excellent tracker.
+This is version 3.5.0 of the tracker, meant to be inspired by crossproduct's excellent tracker.
 Please see & support his work at [twitch.tv/crossproduct](https://twitch.tv/crossproduct).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Features

-* Ability to track via the mode.
+* Ability to track via the starting state and sword logic.
 Do you dare take on Swordless Mode?
 * Ability to set the difficulty.
 No need to worry about accidentally setting the golden sword here.
 * Ability to set the goal.
 Do you want to take on all of the dungeons and bosses?
-* Ability to set the Keysanity item shuffle.
+* Ability to set the different item shuffles.
 Do you want to explore the land for keys?
 * Ability to turn on a Go Mode indicator for when you can rush through dungeons.

 ### Planned Features